fatlama/secrets-fetcher-js/README.md

 ## Background

-The AWS SDK for JavaScript provides the basic client stubs for fetching secrets from Secrets Manager, however the API does not take advantage of running in JavaScript with regards to promises, nor does it make it easy to fetch various data types aside from strings and buffers.
+The AWS SDK for JavaScript provides the basic client stubs for fetching secrets from Secrets Manager, however the API only provides the barebone methods around running in JavaScript that don't quite feel native.
+This library aims to abstract out the calls to AWS Secrets Manager behind a native-feeling JS library, complete with TypeScript, data-type specific fetch operations, and first-class promises.

-Additionally, this library handles caching secrets in-memory to reduce the calls made to AWS Secrets Manager while still allowing upstream clients fetch different VersionStages of a secret (useful for handling secret rotation without restarting services).
+Additionally, this library handles caching secrets in-memory to reduce the calls made to AWS Secrets Manager while still allowing upstream clients to fetch different VersionStages of a secret (useful for handling secret rotation without restarting services).

-Finally, the library provides TypeScript definitions to make compile-time checks easier.
+Finally, the library provides TypeScript definitions and a mock client to make compile-time checks and tests easier.

 ## Getting started